 - SARA (www.sararegistry.gc.ca);

 - COSEWIC;

-- · Relevant Government agencies;
+- Relevant Government agencies;

-- · Local naturalist and interest groups; and
+- Local naturalist and interest groups; and,

 - Aboriginal groups and First Nations.

-Ecosystem (grassland, temperate forest, etc.), Flora
+Ecosystems (grassland, temperate forest, etc.);

-The EIS will describe potential or known plant species in the project area, which are listed under the Species at Risk Act or other provincial or territorial endangered species legislation, and critical habitat that are likely to be affected by the project;
+The EIS will describe the various ecosystems found in the project area, which are likely to be affected by the project.